Terreii/use-pouchdb/docs/basics/update.md

 > It knows what did change and only update those documents.
 >
 > The drawback is that if a user didn't use an index for a while, the query will take a while.
-> But if a use never uses an index, then they never pay the update cost for that index.
+> But if a user never uses an index, then they never pay the update cost for that index.

 Now our filter is performant and correct!
 And our data is still synced between tabs!